 Hong Kong is changing rapidly.
 What was true yesterday might not be true tomorrow.

 Currently, Hong Kong’s internet is mostly open and free.
+The Hong Kong Free Press has highlighted the impact of the National Security Law on journalistic integrity and media practices.
 However, there’s a good chance that China has already started to step in and change things.
 Either way, you need to be aware that the moment you step into Hong Kong, you have given up your digital rights to privacy.

 Whatever you do is being monitored.